Natural hormone treatment can help keep your body functioning properly and keep you feeling happy and healthy.

 Hormones produced by the thyroid gland, for example, are essential to the proper function of every cell in the body.
 Insulin, produced by the pancreas gland, helps us to process sugars and convert them into energy.
 Sex hormones such as estrogen and testosterone affect our libido (sex drive), but are important in many other bodily functions, as well.
 Stress hormones such as cortisol and epinephrine (adrenaline) help us to cope with the many stressors (both physical and emotional) that we face as we go through the day.

 Proper amounts of these hormones can keep our bodies running healthy and help us feel good, but when we get imbalances of these chemicals in our systems it can have a negative impact on our health.
+Natural hormone treatment can help bring these back into balance.

 Causes and Symptoms